Subnodal/subOS-concept/README.md

 Use the `--debug-backend` argument to launch DevTools for debugging the backend and HCI layers.

+Use the `--reset` argument to clear the user filesystem and reload all system files (thus resetting the filesystem state).
+Use `--keep-changes` if you want to keep all user changes to system files intact when relaunching (this argument will not be effective if `--reset` is supplied).

 ## Contributing
 Opportunities for contributing to the subOS codebase are currently quite